 Conflict and crime in South Africa are characterised by extreme violence.
 No part of the society is untouched by this problem which has its roots in long histories of violent conquest, domination and struggle.
 The notion of a culture of violence today aptly conveys the persistence, extent and prevalence of violence in South Africa.

 The Schools Violence Study reported alarming rates of violent conflict in schools across South Africa.
-This independent survey, conducted in 2012 by the Centre for Justice and Crime Prevention (Burton & Leoschut 2013), sampled 5939 pupils, 121 principals and 239 teachers and conveys the scale and spread of such incidents, as well as the trends when compared with results of a previous survey conducted by the same organization in 2008 (Leoschut 2009).
+This independent survey (Burton & Leoschut 2013), sampled 5939 pupils, 121 principals and 239 teachers and conveys the scale and spread of such incidents, as well as the trends when compared with results of a previous survey conducted in 2008 (Leoschut 2009).
 The latest survey found that 22.2% of high school pupils nationally reported being threatened with violence or been victims of assault, robbery and/or sexual assault at their school in the preceding twelve months (Burton & Leoschut 2013).
 The figures show increased rates for KwaZulu-Natal with pupils assaults at 8.2 % (up from 3.7% in 2008), sexual assault at 3.9% and theft from pupils at a staggering 49.9%.

 Not surprising, such trends match those of community-wide crime and violence.
 The latest official crime report shows that 17,068 people were murdered in the country in 2013 (a 5% increase), translating to an average of 47 people being killed each day (Institute for Security Studies, 2014).
 South Africa has extremely high levels of gender-based violence too.
 A woman is killed by an intimate partner every 8 hours in South Africa (Abrahams et al. 2012).
-Burton (2008:1) notes that violence make schools,
+Burton (2008:1) notes that violence makes schools,

 a place where children learn fear and distrust, where they develop distorted perceptions of identity, self and worth, and where they acquire negative social capital.